enchanted-sword/dashboard-unfucker/README.md

 ### Disable avatars scrolling with posts
 Prevents the avatars beside posts from scrolling with the posts.

+### Revert messaging redesign
+Changes the messaging window to look more like the old design.

 ### Content positioning
 Controls the horizontal offset of the dashboard's content.